altaga/Paw-Monitor/README.md

 <img src="https://i.ibb.co/1sMns5D/Logo.png" width="600">

-# Introduction
+# Introduction and problem

-If you have a dog, cat or any pet that needs to go into a kennel when travelling, and be left in the hands of airlines services, you know how stressful and problematic it is for your precious friends.
+If you have a dog, cat or any pet that needs to go into a kennel when travelling, and be left in the hands of airlines or moving services, you know how stressful and problematic it is for your precious friends.

-The main problem thus is: The horrid care pets get when they are transported in the aircraft.
+The main problem thus is: The horrid care pets get when they are transported.

 <img src="https://i.ibb.co/zhMTTGJ/perro.png" width="600">

-B2B Market:
+Regarding the pet's safety and comfort:

-Sometimes we need to send pets with an airline service for travel to another country.
+Sometimes we need to send pets with an airline service for travel to another country or just around the corner.
 How can we be sure they're fine at all times?
 Take into consideration how baggage is treated.

-B2C Market:

-Acaso alguna vez no hemos temido que nuestro perro se extravie y no puedas encontrarlo nunca mas, considerariamos tener una solucion para que tu perro nunca pueda perderse.
+And secondly, have we ever feared that our dog goes astray and you can never find it again, the following project might have a solution for that.

 Always use technology to improve the world, if you are a black hat or gray hat hacker please abstain at this point ......... or at least leave your star to make me feel less guilty XP.